ni/labview-icon-editor/README.md

 # Icon Editor for LabVIEW
-This repo contains the source files for the LabVIEW icon editor.
+This repo contains the source files and build tools for the LabVIEW icon editor.
 You can use this code as a starting point for creating a custom icon editor.
 Refer to the [CONTRIBUTING](CONTRIBUTING.md) document for information about submitting changes for inclusion with future versions of LabVIEW.

-This repo contains tooling to distribute the icon editor as a VI package, which runs the CI layer using the unit tests contained on tooling\unit tests.

 ## Minimum Compatible LabVIEW Version
 LabVIEW source is saved in 21.0 (__LabVIEW 2021__) format.

+The packed project library has to be built on __LabVIEW 2021__, the VI Package can be be built for any version using the packed project library built on __LabVIEW 2021__

 ## Editing Guide ##
 Because the icon editor is part of the LabVIEW development environment, you need to make changes to installed files before editing this project.